gobwas/flagutil/README.md

 		)
 	})

-	// This flag is required be the file.Parser below. flags.String(
+	// This flag will be required by the file.Parser below. flags.String(
 		"config", "/etc/app/config.json",
 		"path to configuration file",